JarryShaw/homebrew-tap/README.rst

   This formula is not notable enough to be included in Homebrew core repository yet (<30 forks, <30 watchers and <75 stars).

+- |sphinx|_ : Tool to create intelligent and beautiful documentation

+  This formula is a port of ``sphinx-doc`` from Homebrew core repository, which integrates ``sphinx`` and ``sphinx-autobuild`` along.

+- |pyinstaller|_ : bundle a Python application and all its dependencies

+  This formula is not included in Homebrew core repository yet.

 .. |docutils| replace:: ``docutils``
 .. _docutils: http://docutils.sourceforge.net
 .. |vermin| replace:: ``vermin``